In This Article

 - Field of study

-CSPs are typically offered for courses which meet areas of national priority, skills needs and workforce shortage.
+Field of study CSPs are typically offered to courses which meet areas of national priority, skills needs and workforce shortage.
 Some examples of these areas include teaching, information technology, nursing, psychology and social work.

 - Course type

-CSPs are typically only offered in select postgraduate coursework degrees.
+CSPs are typically only offered for select postgraduate coursework degrees.
 There are no CSPs offered for research master’s degrees.

 How much tuition does a Commonwealth supported place cover?